Davide3520/e-commerce-site/README.md

 ## introduction

-User can store any jobs applications in myJobs and be able to see all of them at any time.
+User can store any jobs applications in myJobs and be able to see all of them at any time

 ## Technology used
  - [Sequelize]